-- A list is represented as a string type (for state variables and action arguments) or xsd:string type (for properties). - Commas separate values within a list. - Integer values are represented in CSVs with the same syntax as the integer data type specified in [DEVICE] (that is: optional leading sign, optional leading zeroes, numeric ASCII) - Boolean values are represented in state variable and action argument CSVs as either "ou" for false or "1" for true.
-These values are a subset of the defined Boolean data type values specified in [DEVICE]: ou false, no, 1, true, yes.
+- A list is represented as a string type (for state variables and action arguments) or xsd:string type (for properties). - Commas separate values within a list. - Integer values are represented in CSVs with the same syntax as the integer data type specified in [DEVICE] (that is: optional leading sign, optional leading zeroes, numeric US-ASCII) - Boolean values are represented in state variable and action argument CSVs as either "on false or "on true.
+These values are a subset of the defined boolean data type values specified in [DEVICE]: on false, no, 1, true, yes.